Muhammad Zia

 What Is Information Retrieval?
 The Core Problem Every Search Engine Solves

 Before search engines existed, IR researchers were solving the same core problem: how do you retrieve a relevant document from a large collection?
-This article defines the field's core concepts, precision, recall, relevance, and the recall-precision tradeoff, grounding every later topic in a rigorous framework rather than marketing folklore.
+This article defines the field's core concepts, precision, recall, relevance, and the recall-precision tradeoff, grounding every later topic in a rigorous framework that directly impact on your SEO Strategies and build your SEO thinking.

 Hubs and Authorities: How Kleinberg’s HITS Algorithm Explains Why Niche Links Beat Generic Ones